 Colombian arepas are notably minimalist in their composition.
 They typically consist of just two ingredients: masarepa (precooked corn flour) and water.
 Some variations may include salt or incorporate cheese into the dough, but the fundamental recipe remains elegantly simple.
 Colombian arepas are generally thinner and larger than their Venezuelan counterparts, often measuring about 7-8 inches in diameter

-Colombia boasts an impressive diversity of arepa varieties, with at least 55 different types identified across its regions.
+With more than 55 styles across its regions, Colombian arepas boast an impressive diversity.
 Each area has developed its own distinctive take on this national staple:

 Colombian arepas primarily serve as side dishes rather than main courses.
 They are commonly eaten during breakfast but frequently accompany lunch and dinner as well.
 Colombians often use pieces of arepa to scoop up other foods, dip into stews, or treat them as open-faced sandwiches topped with cheese or meat.
 The focus is on the arepa as an accompaniment rather than a vessel for fillings.